imballinst/cliff/packages/cli/README.md

 npm install -g @imballinstack/cliff
 ```

+## Demo

+The CLI demo can be seen in this sandbox: https://codesandbox.io/p/sandbox/peaceful-joana-jp4w9h.
+Feel free forking the sandbox and playing on your own.

 ## Concepts

 `cliff` is a single CLI app, but instead of having to rebuild the app every time, we can "add on top of it".
 How? `cliff` will read out this path: `$HOME/.imballinstack/cliff`.
 The folder should have this kind of structure (example can be adjusted according to needs):